Francis Lopez (basketball): UP Fighting Maroons

 For the next phase of his basketball career, it was expected that Lopez would either play overseas or play for the Ateneo Blue Eagles.
 On January 21, 2023, on the night Ateneo was celebrating its Season 85 basketball championship with a bonfire, it was reported that Lopez had committed to playing for the UP Fighting Maroons.
 Aside from his family and friends, he also credited UP star player and Gilas teammate Carl Tamayo for helping him in his decision.
 His former agency also released a letter saying that since he didn't attain a US visa, his contract with them is considered void ab initio (void from start), clarifying eligibility concerns.
+On September 27, 2023, the UAAP board officially cleared him to play for UP.